zvrablik/tomcatInfinispanSessionManager/tomcatJBossTM/README.txt

 #

 This is the README file for integration of JBossTS JTA 4.3 and Tomcat 6.
+ZHenek: Updated to work with JBossTS JTA 4.16.0

 It outlines how to use JBossTS to provide support for XA transactions to web applications running inside Tomcat.